Chart Color Schemes

 Merrylands West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions are arthritis (7.3%) and mental health issues (6.3%), while 72.7% report no medical ailments, compared to 77.0% in Greater Sydney.
-Seniors aged 65 and over comprise 16.0% of the population (1,212 people), higher than Greater Sydney's 13.9%.
-Health outcomes among seniors require more attention due to these challenges.
+Approximately 47% (~3,758 people) had private health cover, lower than the national average of 55.7%.
+The most prevalent medical conditions were arthritis and mental health issues, affecting 7.3 and 6.3% of residents respectively.
+However, 72.7% declared themselves completely clear of medical ailments compared to 77.0% in Greater Sydney.
+Residents aged 65 and over constituted 16.0% (1,273 people) of the population, higher than Greater Sydney's 13.9%.
+Health outcomes among seniors required more attention than those of the broader population due to presenting challenges.

 Frequently Asked Questions - Health